-Beyond the type of brain tumor, the location of the tumor is important.
-For example, some benign brain tumors can be quite harmful and cause severe neurological problems if located in a crucial area of the brain.
-More than 100 types of brain tumors have been identified, usually named by the type of brain cell or part of the brain where they begin to grow.
+Both the type of brain tumor and its location are important.
+For example, some benign brain tumors can be quite harmful.
+They can cause severe neurological problems if located in a key area of the brain.
+More than 100 types of brain tumors have been identified.
+They are often named by the type of brain cell or part of the brain where they begin to grow.

 Some of the more common types of primary brain tumors include:

 Astrocytoma.
-This is the most common type of malignant brain tumor.
-They get their name from the star-shaped brain cells that make up the tumor.
-They can grow anywhere in the brain.
+This is the most common type of cancer brain tumor.
+Its name comes from the star-shaped brain cells that make up the tumor.
+These tumors can grow anywhere in the brain.

 Meningioma.
-This is the most common type of benign brain tumor.
+This is the most common type of noncancer brain tumor.
 It makes up about 1 out of 3 of all primary brain tumors.
 These tumors start in the lining that covers the brain.
-In rare cases, they can become malignant.
+In rare cases, they can become cancer.

 Oligodendroglioma.
 These brain tumors form in the cells that make the lining that covers nerves, called myelin.
-These tumors are usually malignant.
+These tumors are usually cancer.

-Astrocytomas are common in children, as they are in adults, but they are less likely to be malignant.
+Astrocytomas are common in children, as they are in adults.
+But they are less likely to be cancer.
 These are other common primary brain tumors in children:

 Medulloblastoma.
-This tumor type is malignant and forms in the back part of the brain called the cerebellum, which is near the spinal cord.
-It can spread to the spinal cord and cause spinal fluid to back up into the brain.
+This tumor type is cancer.
+It forms in the back part of the brain called the cerebellum, near the spinal cord.
+It can spread to the spinal cord and cause spinal fluid to back up into the brain (hydrocephalus).

 Ependymoma.
-This tumor, which can be seen in young children and young adults, can range from benign to malignant.
-An ependymoma forms in the lining around fluid-filled areas of the brain.
+This tumor can be seen in young children and young adults.
+It can range from cancer to noncancer.
+An ependymoma forms in the lining around fluid-filled areas of the brain (the cerebral ventricles).

 Brain stem glioma.
-This tumor can be benign or malignant and occurs in the base of the brain.
+This tumor can be cancer or noncancer.
+It occurs in the base of the brain.

 Metastatic brain tumors are more common than primary brain tumors in adults.
 These tumors usually occur in more than 1 area of the brain.
 The most common cancers that spread to the brain are lung, breast, colon, kidney, and melanoma skin cancers.